Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-TdmIe3EM_B8.md

 ### Transcript

-> um possibilities of placing more than one foundation at once that's something that's uh talked about pretty often but the uh plan right now is no this we will not do
+> possibilities of placing more than one foundation at once that's something that's, talked about pretty often but the, plan right now is no this we will not do